Anton Schlüter München

 Anton Schlüter München was a German tractor manufacturer in the region of Munich, Bavaria.
-Amongst farmers and tractor enthusiasts, this brand is usually known simplified, as Schlüter.
+Amongst farmers and tractor enthusiasts, this brand is usually known simply, as Schlüter.

 History

 The company Anton Schlüter München was founded in 1899, by councillor of commerce (Kommerzienrat) Anton Schlüter.
-In the beginning, the primary objective of the company was the production of gasoline engines and multi-fuel engines.
-Twelve years after the foundation of the company, Anton Schlüter acquired his own foundry.
+In the beginning, the primary corporate objective was the production of gasoline engines and multi-fuel engines.
+Twelve years after the company founding, Anton Schlüter acquired his own foundry.
 It was located in Freising, a town near Munich.
-In 1910, new buildings were constructed by the architects Jakob Heilmann and Max Littmann.
-After one more year, Schlüter built a test area, the so-called Schlüterhof.
+In 1910, new buildings were constructed by the architects Jakob Heilmann and Max Littmann.A year later, Schlüter built a test area, the so-called Schlüterhof.